 Clinical Practice Guidelines are evidence-based guidelines used to help providers make decisions about specific clinical situations.
 CHRISTUS Health Plan consults with participating providers practicing in the community to adopt nationally recognized guidelines and standards.
 These guidelines have been adopted to promote consistent application of evidence-based treatment methodologies and made available to providers to facilitate improvement of health of our members.
-Find them online here: Clinical Practice Guidelines | NCCIH (nih.gov)
+The guidelines can be located at Clinical Practice Guidelines | NCCIH (nih.gov).